Status: Not Listed

 Brook trout are found throughout Canada and the northeastern United States.
 Their range extends as far south as the Appalachian Mountains in North Carolina and as far west as Minnesota.
 They are often found in clean, cool mountain streams, including the Chesapeake Bay watershed, and are most active around dawn and dusk.
 During the day, brook trout may retreat to deeper waters.

-Diet: These fish are extremely opportunistic and eat a variety of insects often preferring adult and nymph forms of aquatic insects.
-They will also eat beetles, ants and small fish where available.
+These fish are extremely opportunistic and eat a variety of insects, often preferring adult and nymph forms of aquatic insects.
+They will also eat beetles, ants, and small fish when they’re available.

-Conservation Status: Non-native fish that have been stocked in ponds and streams for fishermen are often more aggressive than brook trout and create quite a risk for this species.
+Established populations of brook trout are not generally considered threatened.
+Floods and droughts are likely the main causes of population changes for brook trout.
+Overharvesting can also presents a threat to populations of this fish.
+Additionally, non-native fish that have been stocked in ponds and streams for fishermen are often more aggressive than brook trout and create a risk for this species.